ubccpsc/310/README.md

 --->
 ### Late Submissions

 The project late policy is described [here](project/README.md#late-policy).
-Only Deliverables 1, 2, and 3 can be submitted late.
-Deliverable 0, 4 and 5 cannot be late.
+Only d1 and d2 can be submitted late.

 ### Accommodation

-Lab attendance is mandatory.
-If you must miss a lab, please notify your TA directly; your overall project mark will reflect your participation.
+Lab attendance is mandatory so you have time to meet with your partner.
+If you must miss a lab, please notify your TA directly
 If you are sick and unable to write the midterm, please contact Reid as soon as possible -- provide medical documentation.
 Students who miss the midterm or final exam due to illness should consult the Faculty of Science Policy on missed exams.
 Students who do not have sufficient standing during the term may not qualify for academic concession if they miss the final.
 Students who require dispensation based on their unique circumstances should refer to the [UBC policy on Academic Concessions](http://www.calendar.ubc.ca/vancouver/?tree=3,48,0,0).